dzy5075/dzy5075/README.md

 ## 🚀 About Me

 - 🎓 I finished studying Software Engineering at The Flatiron School.
 - 🔭 I'm looking for a job as a Fullstack/Frontend/Backend programmer or internship/apprenticeship.
-Also open to other programming postitions.
+Also open to other programming/ support postitions.
 - 🎨 My interests includes Traveling, Nutrition, Fitness, Sports, and trying out new food spots.
   -  Fun Fact: I'm also a certified registered Dietitian (CDN,RD)!
 - 📫 You can reach me at Daniel.yim96@gmail.com